Skip to Content

 Sale

-O2COOL Treva 5 Inch Battery Powered Fan Portable Desk Fan 2 Cooling Speeds Battery Powered Fan with Compact Folding & Tilt Design Small Fan Cubicle Accessories (Grey)
+O2COOL Treva 5 Inch Battery Powered Fan Portable Desk Fan 2 Cooling Speeds with Compact Folding & Tilt Design Cubicle Accessories Small Portable (Grey)

 • COMPACT DESIGN: This mini fan won’t take up much space and features a convenient folding design, so you can use it as a window fan or travel fan to...

-Treva 10-Inch Portable Fan, Powered by Battery and/or AC Adapter - Desk Fan Air Circulating with 2 Cooling Speeds, Personal Fan and Travel Fan for all your needs
+Treva 10-Inch Portable Fan, Powered by Battery and/or AC Adapter - Desk Fan Air Circulating with 2 Cooling Speeds for Personal and Travel Use (Black) (OOS)

 • DURABLE CONSTRUCTION: This desk fan is durably crafted using sturdy plastic construction for long-lasting use with a patented fan blade design which...